The Ultimate Compost Tea Guide

 A: Tim Wilson has done an excellent write up regarding microscopes which you can read here.
 He also sells a DVD on his website that is very helpful in identifying these sets of microorganisms under the microscope.
 It is available for download for $28 by clicking here.

 A: By keeping the tea aerobic for the entire brew cycle we reduce the possibility of any pathogens growing in the tea.
-And if you use compost material that is free of pathogens and has been composted properly then there’s really no concern.
+And if you use compost material that is free of pathogens and has been composted properly then there’s very little concern.

 Q: Can I put the tea through my irrigation, hydro system, or use them with Blumats?